Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 Jñānino viparīto’smāt niśayaḥ samyagī kṣyate, svasva niścayato baddho mukto’haṁ ceti manyate (241).
 Ultimately, nothing affects the jnanin.
 If he gains something, it is all right for him.
 If he loses something, that is also all right for him because he feels that any material gain is not going to make a person really happy.
 And inasmuch as nothing that comes can make him happy, nothing that goes can make him unhappy.
 This is what the jnanin really feels.

 On account of a lack of clarity in understanding, one feels that he is bound; the other feels he is free.
-The freedom and the bondage of the soul are actually caused by the variety of thinking processes taking place in the mind.
+The freedom and the bondage of the soul are actually caused by the variety of thinking process taking place in the mind.
 The mind thinking in terms of objects is what is bound.
 The mind thinking in terms of soul consciousness, independent of the objects, is what is free.

 Nādvaitam aparokṣaṁ cet na cidrūpeṇa bhāsanāt, aśeṣeṇa na bhātaṁ cet dvaitaṁ kiṁ bhāsate’khilam (242).
 It may be held that this unitary consciousness that is non-dual is not visible to the eyes.
 Why not?
 The very nature of consciousness is of the character of non-duality.
 We cannot say that non-duality is not visible.
 Our consciousness itself is a demonstration of this unreality.
 Do we feel that we are two persons because we have got two hands or two ears or two legs?
 Do we feel that we are a multiple complex individual because our body is made up of many, many little parts, fractions, or cells?
 Do we not feel that we are one indivisible consciousness?